MaestroFries/FinalCapstoneAlpha/Article.md

 # Colour Capture

-This article will aim to summarize our program as means of showcasing our programming competencies.
+This article will aim to summarize our program as means of showcasing what we have learnt over the span of three weeks.
+In addition, it will serve to compliment the poster if questions are present.

 Table of Content:

 1. Project Summary
-2. Using OpenCV for image analysis
+2. Using OpenCV for image analysis & Excel File
 3. K-Means Clustering & Elbow Point
 4. Colour Capture/Quantization

 ## Project Summary

-The goal of this project is to analyze images using OpenCV's library, displaying BGR data into graphs and a colour palette that will determine optimal results.
+The goal of this project is to analyze images using OpenCV, displaying colour data into graphs and a colour palette that will determine optimal results.
 Functions such as `kmeans()` and `imread()` are used extensively to do such and will be explained in detail.

-## OpenCV for image anaylsis
+## OpenCV for image anaylsis & Writing to Excel File
 Before diving into K-Means Clustering, let's talk about image analysis.
 In order to analyze image data, we used OpenCV's wide library for computer vision (artifical inteligence).

 ```